About July Advisory

 It is therefore not a question of deluding ourselves about the damage caused by our development models, nor of forgetting the immense human progress that they have made possible.
 A third, desirable path consists in taking into account the current impasses, in redefining what we wish to preserve from the modern era in order to prepare a sustainable and happy future, today and for future generations.

-Thus, it is through a clear awareness of the current state of the world based on science – in particular via the IPCC reports for climate, the IPBES for biodiversity, the work on planetary limits or the environmental footprint – that we can make a difference.
-July’s action is based on an optimistic and ambitious desire to contribute to a sustainable future.
+Thus, July’s actions are rootedin a clear awareness of the current state of the world, based on science – notably via the IPCC reports on climate, the IPBES on biodiversity, the work on planetary limits and the environmental footprint – and in an optimistic and ambitious determination to contribute to a sustainable future.